bgoonz/React-Notes/README.md

 ##### Two way binding:

+In React, data flows one way: from owner to child.
+We think that this makes your app's code easier to understand.
+You can think of it as "one-way data binding."

+However, there are lots of applications that require you to read some data and flow it back into your program.
+For example, when developing forms, you'll often want to update some React `state` when you receive user input.
+Or perhaps you want to perform layout in JavaScript and react to changes in some DOM element size.

+In React, you would implement this by listening to a "change" event, read from your data source (usually the DOM) and call `setState()` on one of your components.
+"Closing the data flow loop" explicitly leads to more understandable and easier-to-maintain programs.

+Two-way binding --- implicitly enforcing that some value in the DOM is always consistent with some React `state` --- is concise and supports a wide variety of applications.
+We've provided `LinkedStateMixin`: syntactic sugar for setting up the common data flow loop pattern described above, or "linking" some data source to React `state`.

 - For inputs we don't just listen for changes but we can aslo pass a new value back into the input so that we can reset the input programatically.
 This is called two way binding.

 ```js